 Module Title Advanced Theatre Studies

-Module Code ТВС

-Module status Mandatory

-ECTS weighting 25

-Semester taught Michaelmas, Hilary and Trinity (one 6 week block that can be taken by individual students at defined periods throughout the year)
+Semester taught Michaelmas, Hilary and Trinity (one 6 week block that can be taken practitioners

-Pre-requisites & co-requisites N/A

-Student Workload 25 ECTS

-Module Coordinator Barry Conway

-Teaching staff Barry Conway, Kate Ferris, Eve D'Alton, Catherine Fay, Craig Starkey, Danny Persse and various visiting teachers and practitioners

-Module Learning Aims The aim of this module is to develop the student's analysis of applied learning and provide the means for them to relate this analysis to the development of their advanced theatre skills.
+Teaching staff Barry Conway, Kate Ferris, Eve D'Alton, Catherine Fay, Craig applied learning and provide the means for them to relate this analysis to the development of their advanced theatre skills.
 Specialist classes in advanced technical skills will be provided.
 A major research project corresponding to their advanced theatre skills will develop the student's critical and practical understanding of this area.

+Starkey, Danny Persse and various visiting teachers and

+Module Learning Aims The aim of this module is to develop the student's analysis of

-Module Learning Outcomes On successful completion of this module, students should be able to: 1.
-Research an area or technique of theatre practice and critically appraise their findings 2.
-Deliver specialist reports and written materials to a professional standard 3.
-Analyse and prescribe solutions to practical and technical problems 4.
-Evaluate developments in contemporary theatre practice from the perspective of their specialist discipline 5.
-Employ specialist skills and knowledge in a live performance environment 6.
+Module Learning Outcomes On successful completion of this module, students should be able

+1. Research an area or technique of theatre practice and critically appraise their findings

+2. Deliver specialist reports and written materials to a professional standard

+3. Analyse and prescribe solutions to practical and technical problems

+- 4. Evaluate developments in contemporary theatre practice from the perspective of their specialist discipline - 5.
+Employ specialist skills and knowledge in a live performance environment - 6.
 Communicate complex technical and/or design ideas effectively and efficiently

-Module Content Specialist classes will be delivered in response to each student's specialist area (e.g. lighting specialists will take advanced classes in CAD design, lighting design and lighting board operation).
+Specialist classes will be delivered in response to each student's specialist area (e.g. lighting specialists will take advanced classes in CAD design, lighting design and lighting board operation).
 Research projects will be agreed and supervised by members of the full-time technical staff.
 Practical work will be supervised by full-time staff or leading industry professionals.
 Opportunities for students to further their skills through practice-based learning will be offered throughout this module.

-Teaching and Learning Format This module will be delivered through taught classes, supervised practical work, either within The Lir or within industry, and a major research project corresponding to their advanced theatre skills.
-Module Assessment Components Continuous assessment of research practice.
-Research project to a minimum of 7000 words Indicative bibliography Woodward, Anton Entertainment Electronics (Entertainment Technology Press, 2015) Campbell, Drew.
-Digital Technical Theater Simplified: High Tech Lighting, Audio, Video and More on a Low Budget.
-(Allworth Press, 2011) Corey, Jason.
-Audio Production and Critical Listening.
-(Focal Press, 2010) Ogawa, Toshiro.
-Theatre Engineering and Stage Machinery.
-(Entertainment Technology Press, 2016) Crabtree, Susan.
-Beudert, Peter.
-Scenic art for the theatre: history, tools, and techniques (Focal Press, 2005) Kincman, Laurie.
-The Stage Manager's Toolkit: Templates and Communication Techniques to Guide Your Theatre Production from First Meeting to Final Performance.
-(Focal Press, 2013)
+This module will be delivered through taught classes, supervised practical work, either within The Lir or within industry, and a major research project corresponding to their advanced theatre skills.

+Continuous assessment of research practice.
+Research project to a minimum of 7000 words